DZL1943/DZL1943.github.io/vault/Areas/Computer/90_Application/Dev/FileBrowser.md

     - DenyAll

 用户目录相关的两个关键配置
-- defaultUserScope: This is the directory path that a user is given access to by default.
+- `defaultUserScope`: This is the directory path that a user is given access to by default.
 This is also the parent directory path used if you enable `createUserDir`.
 For example if the source is `/`, and you configure `defaultUserScope: /users` and also enable `createUserDir`, then a user named `graham` will have a scope directory created at `/users/graham` and that will be their root directory.
 Defaults to root of index `/`.
 Should match folders under path.
 Used when `createUserDir` is `false`.
 This restricts where new users can access within the source.
 Include the leading slash.
-- createUserDir: Create a user directory for each user under `defaultUserScope` + `/`+ `username`.
+- `createUserDir`: Create a user directory for each user under `defaultUserScope` + `/`+ `username`.
 Default: `false`.
 When enabled:
     - Creates `{defaultUserScope}/{username}` on user creation
     - Updates user scope to their personal directory
     - Directory persists even if user is deleted